-In addition to an audit committee, the SEC Code permits the board of a public company is to establish a risk management committee and a governance or remuneration committee.
+In addition to an audit committee, the SEC Code permits the board of a public company to establish a risk management committee and a governance or remuneration committee.

-The risk management committee assists in the overseeing of the risk profile and the risk management framework to be determined by the board.
+The risk management committee assists in overseeing the risk profile and the risk management framework to be determined by the board.